 Seedling

 When selecting a seedling, choose one that has a good number of healthy-looking leaves but hasn’t started to flower or bear peppers.
 When planting, you’ll want to select a large pot that is at least 1 gallon to allow for future growth.
-If possible though, choose a larger one for optimal growth.
-The larger the container the larger your plant can grow and the more peppers you’ll be able to pick.
+You can always go larger though; the larger the container the larger your plant can grow and the more peppers you’ll be able to pick.

 You also want to make sure to use good potting soil.
-Any name-brand potting soil should work, jalapenos are fairly hardy and don’t need anything special to grow.
+Any name-brand potting soil should work, jalapenos are fairly hardy and don’t need anything special to grow, so don’t worry about getting specialty soil.
 Plant your seedling, then move it into a sunny location to grow.

 Lighting

 At a minimum, you want to make sure that your jalapeno plant gets 6+ hours of sunlight per day.
 More is always better though.
 This makes growing jalapenos indoors fairly easy as the light requirements are not as high as other fruits.
-Keep in mind though that on the lower end of lighting it will take a bit longer for the fruit to grow.
+Keep in mind though, that the less light you provide the longer it will take for the plant to bear harvestable fruits.

 If you’re growing from seeds, a newly sprouted seedling will need much more light.
 It’s recommended to give these plants 14-16 hours of light per day until you re-pot them into their permanent home.
 This is much more difficult, and why many gardeners use grow lights to start their peppers off.